 - If you already hold a 457 visa in a STSOL occupation, you can apply for a two year TSS visa and a further two year TSS visa onshore.

 - I am over 50 years of age, can I still apply for this visa?
-Yes, there is no age limit for this visa type.
+Yes, there is no age limit for the TSS 482 visa.

 Some consequences of this:

 - Occupations such as cook and restaurant manager are on the STSOL list.
 While you can still be sponsored for 2 years by a restaurant on the 457 visa and gain another 2 year extension, you can no longer apply for a permanent visa unless it is added to the MLTSSL list or being in a designated regional area and on the TSS ROL list.